 “I just realized that I’m building a guesthouse on Fulidhoo.
 I had forgotten, but I am employing a group of men to work on it and one of them is a chef.
 Go ahead over to where they are staying, it’s called Lovely Garden, whenever you’d like to use the kitchen.
 There’s a refrigerator too.
 It’s a pit in there though.
 And I’ll let them know you are coming for dinner.
 My chef will make meals for you all.
 They will expect you at 12 and 7:30pm everyday.
 You’ll just be like another one of the guys.”

 The seven Bangladeshi men didn’t often wander beyond their home and work area.
 Sometimes they’d visit the island mosque and do their duty as Muslims, or wait at the pier when they needed to catch the ferry, or walk to buy food and supplies at the store.
 And that was all.
 Neither did they socialize outside their own circle.
 They knew not the local language, Dhivehi, nor the travelers language, English.

 Kim called the men and sent one to walk the women over for dinner.

 The daughter found him waiting quietly outside of the guesthouse.
 She said hello and extended her hand in greeting.
 He smiled and shook her hand in return, but seemed both surprised and amused at the handshake.
-Perhaps it was because he was a Muslim man and she an American.
 The other two women came out and asked him a couple polite questions, to which he responded, “No English.”